TECH500

 • 3.
 What Apple products are now obsolete?

 • Apple is constantly pushing the boundaries of technology.
 This means older models are often retired to make room for newer, more powerful devices.
-In 2025, Apple officially discontinued 23 products across iPhones, iPads, MacBooks, Apple Watches, and accessories.
+In 2025, Apple officially discontinued 25 products across iPhones, iPads, MacBooks, Apple Watches, and accessories — and in the first week of March 2026 alone, Apple announced 7 brand-new products, making several more devices from this very list obsolete overnight.

-If you own any of these devices or are considering buying one, this blog will help you understand what’s no longer available, what replaced it, and how it impacts you.
-So, let’s begin.
+If you own any of these devices or are considering buying one, this guide will help you understand what’s no longer available, what replaced it, how it impacts you, and — critically — what Apple just announced this week that you need to know about.

 Which Apple Products Are Officially Discontinued?